-I couldn't find a good term for the idea being described, in the book it is merely stated as "competing for self-interest that conflicts with interest of the group".
+This is a phenomenon known as "tragedy of the commons", but in the book it is merely stated as "competing for self-interest that conflicts with interest of the group".
 I will highlight some of the interesting examples here:

-High heels: One of the examples showed how ladies prefer ever higher heels in order to impress upon the opposite sex.
+High heels: One of the examples showed how ladies prefer ever higher heels in order to impress upon the opposite sex ie. us guys...
 Well, as we now know, there is no turning back.
 The current global contest of the highest heels has begun to pose safety issues and has affected ladies' feet/mobility.
 Yet since every woman on this planet is now wearing high heels, a girl simply couldn't stand out even if she splurges on those life-threatening 10-Inch Stilettos, but yet she cannot afford not to wear.
-The solution would be for all the girls in the world to agree to break all the heels, but alas that's not gonna happen my dear.
+The solution would be for all the girls in the world to agree to break all the heels, but alas that's not gonna happen, my dear.

 Antlers: Nature provides the case of how antlers with bigger horns can attract more mating partners but run higher risk of getting eaten by lions since the horns will get in the way when they try to escape predators.
 In this case, natural selection determines the optimal size of the horns.
 Those with smaller horns ultimately cannot seek partners and their genes died out.
 Those with horns too big get eaten up.
 So we are left with horns just right.